dotnsf/couchdb-crud-sdk/SDK.md

       - name of database
     - 'doc_id'
       - document id
+      - null for new document
     - doc
       - document to be uploaded
     - 'selector'
       - element selector `<input type="file" id="file1"/>`, for example "#file1" in this case.
+      - null if not file have to be attached.
     - 'filename'
       - name of attached file(doesn't have to be real file name)
+      - null if not file have to be attached.

   - Result
     - Success